zenmetsu/rhombus/README.md

 ## Next steps:

---S-Record load over serial--
+- S-Record load over serial
---Addition of an MC68681 DUART which will work as auxillary serial port as well as keyboard input-- Addition of FT245 USB FIFO for auxillary serial connection Increasing RAM data bus to 32bits.
+- Addition of an MC68681 DUART which will work as auxillary serial port as well as keyboard input
+- Addition of FT245 USB FIFO for auxillary serial connection
+- Increasing RAM data bus to 32bits.
 ROM to remain 8bit due to simplicity of flashing devices.
-Floppy drive interface
+- Floppy drive interface
-PS/2 Keyboard via intel N8042 microcontroller
+- PS/2 Keyboard via intel N8042 microcontroller